Tep1g/notes/content/Gem5/Exercises/Exercise 1.md

+## Purpose
+In this exercise, we'll be configuring a gem5 syscall emulator and running a simple program on it.
 ## Background Info
 Before starting the exercise, we need to understand how gem5 actually works.
 The following questions are raised at this point:
 - What architectures does gem5 simulate?